SphericalLabs/OpenSoundLab/Docs/developer-notes.md

 *   Make sure that only one headset is connected to the PC
 *   Try Air Link.
 It is usually more robust when Wi-Fi is good.
     *   Please note: cable link will not work if Air Link is active.
-*   Oculus Software > Settings > Beta > Restart Quest Link
+*   Meta Quest Link > Settings > Beta > Restart Quest Link
-*   Oculus Debug Tool > Restart Oculus Service
+*   Meta Quest Debug Tool > Restart Meta service
-*   Kill all Oculus-related processes in Task Manager
+*   Kill all Meta-related processes in Task Manager
-*   Oculus Tool must show "Device Setup" and "USB Test" when clicking a headset
+*   Meta Quest Developer Hub must show "Device Setup" and "USB Test" when clicking a headset
     *   If not, restart the PC
 *   Try reinstalling the Link driver on your computer.
-You can find the installable Oculus driver file at `c:\Program Files\Oculus\Support\oculus-drivers\oculus-driver.exe`.
+You can find the installable Meta driver file at `c:\Program Files\Oculus\Support\oculus-drivers\oculus-driver.exe`.
 *   If connection issues persist, follow these steps for purging rotten configs: https://www.reddit.com/r/OculusQuest/comments/uv5clc/completely_remove_all_oculus_software/

 ### Quest Link performance tuning